-Name Today's Date Department Date of Departure: Date of Return: Travel Destination: Purpose of Travel/T ype of Training (attach copy of brochure or other informational materials) Expense Type Notes Estimated Cost Lodging Cost must not exceed the amount of the conference hotel.
-Meals If meals are included in conference/training, they are no additional reimbursement is allowed.
+Name Name Today's Date Department Date of Departure: Da nte of Return: Travel Destination: Purpose of Travel/Ty ype of Training (a attach copy of brochure of or other in nformational materials) Expense Type Notes Estimated Cost Lodging Cost must no conference hote t exceed the amount el. of the Meals If meals are included in conference/training, they are no additional reimbursement is allowed.
 Airfare Must utilize the most economical appropriate fare.
 Car Rental Only economy or standard models qualify for reimbursement.
 Mileage If using personal vehicle, mileage is calculated from the lesser of home or work to destination at the current IRS rate as referenced in the policy.
+Registration Fees

+Other

-Registration Fees Other Total Estimated Cos t
+Total E Estimated Cost

-t for Travel Advance - SA allowable maximum per day \$
+st for Travel Ad GSA allowable r vance - naximum per day \$

-(Must b e made at least two weeks in advance of departure date)
+(Must be made at least two weeks in advance of departure date)

-APPR ROVALS
+APPI ROVALS

 1)

-Supervisor/Manager's Signature Date
+Supervisor/N Manager's Signature Date

-Supervisor/Manager's Name
+Supervisor/I Manager's Name

 2)

-2)

-Executive Director's Signature (Required for out of state travel.)
-Date
+Executive D travel.) virector's Signature (Required for out of state Date